Artist’s Residence Dilsberg

 Like Heidelberg, Melbourne - the city where Rossell comes from - is also a UNESCO City of Literature.
 "But both cities have much more in common, because we have our own Heidelberg in Melbourne," explains Rossell.
 "In Melbourne, this is the name of a suburban town situated on the inviting meanders of the Yarra River.
 When this community was re-established in the 1860s, the area reminded the estate agent of the landscape around the Neckar River in Heidelberg, so he chose this name," Rossell knows.

-The UNESCO City of Literature Heidelberg is pleased to be able to network the author Judith Rossell with the local and regional literary scene during her presence.
-Judith Rossell will also present herself to the public in several events, such as on 8 March 2020 at the Small Book Fair in the Neckar Valley, Neckarsteinach, and on 21 April 2020 at the Heidelberg City Library.
-The dates for the closing events in Heidelberg (Museum Haus Cajeth, 17 April 2020) and in Dilsberg (Kommandantenhaus, 24 April 2020) have already been scheduled.
+The UNESCO City of Literature Heidelberg was pleased having been able to network the author Judith Rossell with the local and regional literary scene during her presence.
+Judith Rossell also presented herself to the public in several events, as well in 2020 as in 2022.

 About the programm